 To receive weekly emails with announcements, registration links and resources specifically related to inclusive professional learning for faculty and staff, be sure you are on the CIE mailing list!

-- Bringing Anti-Racism and Allyship into the Classroom: Self-paced online course
+- Bringing Anti-Racism and Allyship into the Classroom and Bringing Anti-Racism and Allyship into Your Practice: Self-paced online courses

 - What does it mean to be an anti-racist ally?